Comprehensive Energy Footprint Benchmarking of Strong Parallel Electrified Powertrain: PS3 Implementation

+where, $L=3$ seconds and $L_\e=2$ seconds are the minimum dwell-time durations for gear shifts and engine switches respectively.
 Notice that the \textit{feasible gear selection constraint} is an ``indicator'' constraint because the upper bound imposed on the optimization variable $b_j(k)$ is either of the two pre-determined values $B_{0,j}(k)$ or $B_{1,j}(k)$, but the choice is governed by the value of another optimization variable $e(k)$.
 It is common knowledge in integer programming that indicator constraints can be written as linear inequality constraints.
 Hence our step-2 problem is a mixed-integer quadratic programming problem as it only has linear constraints on the optimization variables with a quadratic objective function.
-It is solved using MIQP solver, Gurobi \cite{gurobi}, with solution time under 10 seconds for $N=1200$.
+It is solved using MIQP solver, Gurobi \cite{gurobi}, with solution time under 10 seconds.

-As a result of solving the above described MIQP and converting the binary-equivalent gear form into its integer-valued counterpart, we obtain the optimal discrete trajectories of gear number ${g}(k)$ and engine state ${e}(k)$, which can then be used in step-3 to solve for the inconsistent variables.
+As a result of solving the above described MIQP, we obtain the optimal discrete trajectories of gear number ${g}(k)$ and engine state ${e}(k)$, which are then fixed and used in step-3 to solve for the remaining inconsistent variables.

-Lastly, we acknowledge that we also solved the step-2 problem using Dynamic Programming (DP) to compare the results obtained with mixed-integer quadratic programming (Gurobi).
-For DP, we used the popular `dpm' function \cite{sundstrom2009generic} to solve the 4-state 2-control optimal control problem.
-By far, all step-2 results obtained using Gurobi were the same as the ones obtained using DP.
-This fact validates our use of MIQP-based solver to solve for integer states and controls.

-\subsection{STEP-3 - solving for the inconsistent variables}
+\subsection{Step-3: Solving for the Inconsistent Variables}